Cahir Castle, Cahir, Co Tipperary

 Seasonal Notes

-The tourist office operates seasonally (April‑September).
-The Swiss Cottage is closed on Sundays and Bank Holidays after 12:00.
-During the summer months the castle and cottage can be busy; consider arriving early or pre‑booking guided tours for larger parties.
+The tourist office operates seasonally (April-September).
+The castle and cottage get busy in summer, so arrive early or pre-book guided tours for larger parties.